 Lumens can be defined as: “a unit of luminous flux in the International System of Units, that is equal to the amount of light given out through a solid angle by a source of one-candela intensity radiating equally in all directions.”

 The ambient lighting affects the brightness of the images projected on the screen.
-The brightness of the images projected by your projector is specified by the number of lumens.
+The number of lumens specifies the brightness of the images projected by your projector.

-A brightly lit room requires more lumens than a room that is less brightly lit.
-Dark rooms require a minimum of 2,000 lumens however projectors with 3,000 lumens or more are highly recommended.
+A brightly lit room requires more lumens than a less brightly lit one.
+Dark rooms require a minimum of 2,000 lumens; however projectors with 3,000 lumens or more are highly recommended.

 Throw Distance and Throw Ratio